-If you detect a visible mold growth, eliminate it as soon as possible!
-Or the mold could spread through the house and cause an extensive mold infestation, which is usually not covered by insurance.
+If you detect mold in basement, eliminate it as soon as possible.
+If you don’t act quicly, the mold could spread through the house and cause an extensive mold infestation, which is usually not covered by insurance.

 Exercise caution when removing molds because they release particles and mold spores when disturbed.
 Wear a mask or respirator, gloves, goggles, and coveralls.
 If the mold growth exceeds 10 sq. ft., calling in a mold remediation professional is recommended.
 Damaged sheetrock or paneling, and moldy porous items like carpets, clothing, and upholstered furniture usually have to be discarded.
 (However, BioZap is probably the only mold cleaner strong enough yet gentle to save moldy documents and furniture – see BioZap Air Purifier & Deodorizer.)